dental negligence solicitors

 How do I know if I have nerve damage from my dental implant procedure?

 Nerve damage can occur during a dental implant procedure if the dentist places an implant too close to a nerve, or doesn’t take reasonable care when carrying out the treatment.
-Signs of nerve damage after dental implants can include:
+Dental nerve damage symptoms after dental implants can include:

 • Numbness of the tongue, gum, lips or face